 Brendan was a presenter of the Writers Guild GB awards where he honoured William Ash in 2015.

-Brendan’s first book, the Ghost Walk, about Britain’s most haunted city was published while he was still a student.
+Brendan’s first book, the Ghost Walk of York, about Britain’s most haunted city was published while he was still a student.
 It became a local bestseller and remained in print for 15 years, generating a ghost tour industry that continues to flourish in the city of York.
+It inspired him to create a very different TV series a generation later with Blue Ant Studios in Canada.

 His most recent book, Archerfield, is an epic sweep through history, both in fact and fiction, covering 16,000 years of humanity in one square mile of Scotland.
-The book was commissioned by Calendonian Heritable and published in 2015.
+The book was commissioned by Calendonian Heritable and published in an exclusive collectors’ edition in 2015.